HimanshuSharma13/ReactNative/README.md

 * Redux Architecture
 * Saving States like favorites

+Select the particular branch for demo of a feature.
+Branch naming convention is as per feature illustatrated.

 The final goal is, to show the different menu times in LHS drawer.
 On selection of a particular menu show the dishes.
 There is an option to mark the disk as favorite.